We stand with Ukraine to help keep people safe. Join us

 How to block unnecessary app permissions:

-1. Go to Settings > Privacy > Permission Manager.
+1. Go to Settings > Security and privacy.

 To detect spyware on Android, look for suspicious permissions.
 Open Settings > Security and Privacy > Permission manager.